 WHAT MUST BE REPORTED and HOW TO REPORT

 The SLUSD Board Policy 5141.4 establishes the procedures and policies for reporting child abuse.
-Any employee who has a reasonable suspicion that child abuse has occurred is a mandated report and must report suspected child abuse.
+Any employee with reasonable suspicion that child abuse has occurred is a mandated reporter and must report suspected child abuse.
 The following information provides an overview of the reporting process.
 For more information, please review SLUSD Board Policy 5141.4.

 WHAT MUST BE REPORTED: